Mide29th/GoPass/TICKET_QR_SETUP.md

 ## Security Notes

 - QR codes contain only ticket code (no sensitive data)
-- Phone numbers stored securely in database
+- Emails sent via authenticated email provider through Make.com
-- Emails sent via Gmail/authenticated provider
+- Make.com handles all communication securely
-- Make.com handles all communication
+- Webhook URL is unique and should not be shared publicly